aanandt/Identification-and-Severity-Assessment-of-COVID-19-using-Lung-CT-Scans/README.md

 		</body>
 	</html>

-2. Download the datasets from this [link](https://drive.google.com/file/d/11xcGidVmFfW3XgGTLpndvpz-yGes0a3q/view?usp=sharing)
+2. Download the datasets from this [link](https://drive.google.com/file/d/11xcGidVmFfW3XgGTLpndvpz-yGes0a3q/view?usp=sharing) and keep in the *Dataset* directory.